ShifengXIE/ShifengXIE.github.io/index.md

 - **Hardware:** Arduino, STM32, SolidWorks, VHDL, ARM and RISC.
 - **Professional service:** Reviewer for **NeurIPS 2024 Workshop on Compression**, **COLM 2025**, and **NeurIPS 2025**.

----

-## News and Updates

-- *August 2025:* “CauKer: Classification Time Series Foundation Models Can Be Pretrained on Synthetic Data Only” won the **Best Time Series Paper** award at the ICML 2025 Workshop on Foundation Models for Structured Data.
-- *July 2025:* Published “The Initialization Determines Whether In‑Context Learning Is Gradient Descent” in **TMLR**.
-- *December 2024:* “Variational Graph Contrastive Learning” accepted at the NeurIPS 2024 Workshop on Self‑Supervised Learning – Theory and Practice.
-- *May 2024:* Champion in Huawei France Tech Arena “Light Chaser” Competition.
-- *September 2023:* Presented “FTUnet: Feature Transferred U‑Net for Single HDR Image Reconstruction” at ACM Multimedia Asia 2023 (oral).